• Mental Health

 They can either demonstrate avoidant or antisocial behaviors, withdrawing from peers, or bullying others.
 They might also be either very fearful of adults or overly trusting, developing fast dependencies.3,5,7

 These experiences lead to the development of negative beliefs about oneself and others that form the basis for insecure attachments and abandonment fears.
-These beliefs can include self-worth issues like believing one is unlovable or unworthy, beliefs that others are untrustworthy, or believing people will always end up leaving.
-These core beliefs are referred to as “Internal Working Models” in Attachment theory and are believed to drive insecure attachment patterns, even in adulthood.3,7
+These beliefs can include self-worth issues like believing they are unlovable or unworthy, beliefs that others are untrustworthy, or believing people will always end up leaving.3,7

 Because abandonment issues are closely linked to childhood traumas, research done on the long-term effects of childhood trauma may also apply to those with abandonment issues.
 One of the most widely referenced studies on these topics was a study on the long-term effects of Adverse Childhood Experiences.